Blobanium/PerformacraftX-Modpack/README.md

 # PerformacraftX-Modpack

+This is a Client side modpack, which means you can use it on any server!

 A somewhat alternitave to Lunar Client.
 Still in WIP.

 NOTE: If there is a mod thats yours and want to have your mod removed from this pack, please let Blobanium know.